NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-input-and-output.md

        "data": { ... }
      }

-#### Source entries
+#### `sources` entries
-The source entries within the database describe where cost data was obtained from.
+The sources entries within the database describe where cost data was obtained from.
 They have the following format:

     "sources": {
        "cost-source-b": {